ubco-W2022T1-cosc301/project-group4/README.md

 Details for Milestone are available on Canvas (left sidebar, Course Project).

 ## Describe your topic/interest in about 150-200 words

+This dataset has the revenue, market value, asset, profit percent change, employees, change in ranking and revenue percent change of the top Fourtune 1000 companies during 2022.
+All of the are numerical data that is found publicly.
+This particular dataset was found on kaggle.
+The purpose of our dataset is to get a deeper insight into the financial markets by looking into the top companies in the world.
+The way our data is collected is that public companies that are listed on the US stock exchange have to send their financial reports to the government.
+The fortune compiles that data and reports.

 **Please remember to update this section**